sharifware/sharifware/README.md

 ## Hey, I'm Sharif
 I am a creative and motivated Software Developer experience specializing in Web Design, Machine Learning, and Game design.
-My core expertise lies in C++ and Python, and I excel in technologies such as PyTorch, Tensorflow, AWS and SQL.
+My core expertise lies in C#, C++ and Python, and I excel in technologies such as PyTorch, Tensorflow, AWS and SQL.
 I also have hands-on experience with React, Tailwind CSS, and modern UI frameworks.

 🌱 Currently learning: How to develop Algorithims for procedural level generation.